Abi-de-jo/OCTANET_JUNE/README.md

 I used languages of HTML,CSS,JS

-the above webdesign (netflix ) is unwanted kindly sorry.
+the above webdesign (netflix ) is unwanted kindly sorry..